-Push Notifications: Notify mobile users who are away from the app about any chat messages, project updates, or application updates.
+Mobile Push Notifications: Notify mobile users who are away from the app about any chat messages, project updates, or application updates.

-Objects: Store information about your user in one place without setting up or calling your database.
+App Context: Store information about your user in one place without setting up or calling your database.

 Access Manager: Restrict access for private conversations, channel rooms, documents, and projects for specific users.